Missingreference/Isaacs-Game-Networking/README.md

  For information on MLAPI's features and API, refer to the MLAPI documentation at https://mlapi.network

-or on MLAPI's repository at https://github.com/MidLevel/MLAPI
+or source code on MLAPI's repository at https://github.com/MidLevel/MLAPI

-This repository is based off MLAPI's source code but with many changes to high level code such as easier to manage, implement and more code focused rather than Unity component / inspector focused in some cases for example Network Manager's inspector is completely blank so any settings should be set through code.
-As well as Network Transports do not derive from Unity component.
+This repository is based off MLAPI's source code but with many changes to high level code such as easier to manage, implement and more code focused rather than Unity component / inspector focused in some cases.
+For example, Network Manager's inspector is completely blank so any settings should be set through code.
+As well as Network Transports do not derive from Unity's Component class.
 Classes and variables have been renamed such as instead of NetworkingBehaviour it is NetworkBehaviour in this implementation and other minor changes everywhere.
-A lot of naming and code conventions differ from MLAPI for example any public field or property's first letter is lower-case instead of upper-case.
-You will find many small changes to code organisation and code style.
+This means it could conflict with other networking solutions but can be resolved by referencing them by assembly (or you know, removing that network framework and use this one).
+A lot of naming and code conventions differ from MLAPI.
+For example, any public field or property's first letter is lower-case instead of upper-case.
+You will find many small changes to code organization and code style.

 ### Other notes